Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] Update the firestore rules that allow me to perform HTTP requests.
 - [ ] Start thinking about the game logic

+Today I focused primarly on the database structure and how I will build the game rooms on firebase Firestore.
+As of right now I can create a private room in the game which a second player with a different account can join by over a special ID/code that is saves in firestore.
+Next I want to focus on the actual game

 ### 12.09.2025
 - [ ] I want to create a web game that simulates online pokemon battles